Changes to your Scottish Widows Master Trust Pension

 Everyone invested in a PIA will be benefitting from all the enhancements.

-The asset allocation in the PIA funds is changing.
-Scottish Widows is gradually moving your pension savings to a more globally-diversified mix of investments.
-This will be completed in December 2025/January 2026.
+Scottish Widows started to gradually move the PIA funds to a more globally-diversified mix of investments.
+This will be completed by December 2025.